Boardwalk Traverse City

 Continued development in Grand Traverse County!

-The Boardwalk Traverse City, is a five story mixed-use building located in Grand Traverse County.
+The Boardwalk Phase I, is a five story mixed-use building located in Grand Traverse County.
 The first floor will be five retail/commercial units, with floors two through five being forty residential units.
 The units will be used as short term nightly and weekly rental use.
 The Boardwalk will be a wonderful new spot to shop and lodge in scenic Traverse City.

 This new construction project will utilize over $1.7 million in PACE financing to build above code and to a higher efficiency.
 The Boardwalk TC LLC, along with G-Energy with financing from PACE Loan Group will implement a wide variety of energy efficiency measures to the building envelope, windows, HVAC, lighting, and plumbing.